Shivam78288/AutoMeta-Transactions-App/README.md

 $ yarn start
 ```

-Now your browser will open and you can use the App.
+Now the browser will open and app will start.